Coco (2017 film): Voice cast

-The animal characters Dante and Pepita are Alebrije which serve as spirit guides in this film.
-Dante is a Xoloitzcuintle with bird-like wings in his Alebrije form.
-Pepita is a cat whose Alebrije form gives her the head, torso, and front paws of a jaguar, the horns of a ram, the wings and hindlegs of an eagle, and the tail of an iguana.
+The animal characters Dante and Pepita are alebrijes, spirit guides in this film.
+Dante is a Xoloitzcuintle with bird-like wings in his alebrije form.
+Pepita is a cat whose alebrije form gives her the head, torso, and front paws of a jaguar, the horns of a ram, the wings and hindlegs of an eagle, and the tail of an iguana.

 Production

 Development

 Lee Unkrich first pitched an idea for the film in 2010, when Toy Story 3, which he also directed, was released.
-Initially the film was to be about an American child, learning about his Mexican heritage, while dealing with the death of his mother.
+Initially, the film was to be about an American child, learning about his Mexican heritage, while dealing with the death of his mother.
 Eventually, the team decided that this was the wrong approach and reformed the film to focus on a Mexican child instead.
-Of the original version, Unkrich noted that it "reflected the fact that none of us at the time were from Mexico."
-The fact that the film depicted "a real culture" caused anxiety for Unkrich, who "felt an enormous responsibility on [his] shoulders to do it right."
+Of the original version, Unkrich noted that it "reflected the fact that none of us at the time were from Mexico".
+The fact that the film depicted "a real culture" caused anxiety for Unkrich, who "felt an enormous responsibility on [his] shoulders to do it right".

 The Pixar team made several trips to Mexico to help define the characters and story of Coco.
 Unkrich said, "I'd seen it portrayed in folk art.
-It was something about the juxtaposition of skeletons with bright, festive colors that captured my imagination.
+There was something about the juxtaposition of skeletons with bright, festive colors that captured my imagination.
 It has led me down a winding path of discovery.
 And the more I learn about [el] Día de los Muertos, the more it affects me deeply."
 The team found it difficult working with skeletal creatures, as they lacked any muscular system, and as such had to be animated differently from their human counterparts.
 Coco also took inspiration from Hayao Miyazaki's anime films Spirited Away (2001) and Howl's Moving Castle (2004) as well as the action film John Wick (2014).

-In 2013, Disney made a request to trademark the phrase "Día de los Muertos" for merchandising applications.
-This was met with criticism from the Mexican American community in the United States.
+In 2013, Disney requested to trademark the phrase "Día de los Muertos" for merchandising applications.
+This was met with criticism from the Mexican-American community in the United States.
 Lalo Alcaraz, a Mexican-American cartoonist, drew a film poster titled Muerto Mouse, depicting a skeletal Godzilla-sized Mickey Mouse with the byline "It's coming to trademark your cultura."
 More than 21,000 people signed a petition on Change.org stating that the trademark was "cultural appropriation and exploitation at its worst".
 A week later, Disney canceled the attempt, with the official statement saying that the "trademark filing was intended to protect any title for our film and related activities.
 It has since been determined that the title of the film will change, and therefore we are withdrawing our trademark filing."
 In 2015, Pixar hired Alcaraz to consult on the film, joining playwright Octavio Solis and former CEO of the Mexican Heritage Corp.
 Marcela Davison Aviles, to form a cultural consultant group.